StatistikStadtZuerich/kali-tool/README.md

 everything goes through the main server, but it is mentioned separately as some of the inputs for the download module are prepared there

+# JS dependencies

+these are handled with packer (which uses webpack)